Powerlearnproject/se-assignment-day-2-git-and-github-des254/README.md

-## Describe the process of setting up a new repository on GitHub.
+## II.
+Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?

 ### Setting up a new repository on GitHub involves several key steps and decisions.
 Here's a detailed guide to help you through the process: